-- Click on OK at last in the bottom of the window.
+- Click on OK at last at the bottom of the window.

-16. What do you understand by sysWOW64 folder?
+16. What do you understand by the sysWOW64 folder?

-17. NTLDR error- what do understand from it?
+17. NTLDR error- what to understand from it?

 NTLDR is the network loader.
 This function helps in loading the OS.
 When this file is missing from the OS then this error occurs.
-It can be resolved by copying the NTLDR file from the OS CD.
+It can resolve by copying the NTLDR file from the OS CD.

 18. Elaborate on the different types of OS?
 What is a VPN server and a RAS?